DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 ## Creative Commons
-Choosing which license you chose to share your work is one of the most important decisions you make in your professional life.
+Choosing which license you chose to share your work with, is one of the most important decisions you make in your professional life.

-You can either go down a path where you think that everything you create (outside paid work) is super precious and you need to protect it or you can realise that your value is on your ability to think about ideas, and (more importantly) your ability to execute those ideas.
+You can either go down a path where you think everything you create (outside paid work) is super precious and needs protecting or you soon realise that your ability to think about ideas, and (more importantly) to execute upon those ideas, is extremely valuable.

-In the first path you are afraid that your ideas will be copied and you don't share them, on the 2nd path you are happy to share your ideas as much as possible.
+Often, with the former approach you may be afraid that your ideas will be copied so you don't share them.
+In the latter approach you are happy to share your ideas as much as possible.

 The best way to share your ideas and way of thinking is to release your content and ideas under an Create Commons Copyright License